Emory X. Brooks, LCSW

 Latoya Reid, LMSW

-Latoya leads CCM's MOCHA program.
+Latoya leads CCM's Addiction and Recovery Treatment Services (ARTS) program.
 She brings to CCM over four years of clinical and behavioral health expertise, as well as a background in program management.
 Latoya has dedicated part of her career to targeting epidemics in the Bronx and Brooklyn, working with numerous health providers and clinicians to increase awareness among the NY population and increasing connections to services.
 Latoya has a BA in Public Health from Liberty University and a Master's in Social Work from Touro College.

 Edward J. Williams, MSW